likwel/java-ai/readme.md

 model.fit(X, Y);
 ```

+## 👨‍💻 Show the score
-## 👨‍💻 Show the score to determine the performance of your model.
+* Show the score to determine the performance of your model.
 This score is the coefficient of determination called r2.
 ```sh
 model.score(X, Y);
 ```